 Wondering what chicken tikka masala is?
 Here’s everything you need to know about this Indian dish, including its origins, ingredients, and more!

 Although its origins are hotly contested, the creamy, spiced curry and tender chicken can be enjoyed by anyone, anywhere.
 So, what exactly is the story behind this popular entrée?
-Let’s start with digging into its origin.
+Let’s start by digging into its mysterious origins.

-Chicken Tikka Masala Origins
+The Origin Of Chicken Tikka Masala

 However, there is considerable debate around this topic.
-Due to its difficult-to-trace history, its widespread adoption, and its variety of preparation, the dish’s exact beginnings may never be fully known.
+Due to its complex history, widespread adoption, and variety of preparation, the dish’s exact beginnings may never be fully known.

 In a pinch, Ali used what he had on hand – a simmering, creamy tomato soup – to moisten the dish.
-The bus driver enjoyed his new plate so much that he returned regularly for years, bringing his friends and family to enjoy Ali’s new creation.
-Thus, the chicken tikka masala was born.
+The bus driver enjoyed his new plate so much that he regularly returned for years, bringing his friends and family to enjoy Ali’s new creation.
+Thus, chicken tikka masala was born.

 Whatever the case, nearly everyone agrees on a few key points.
-First, that the dish involves chicken tikka (with some variation in spices making up the tikka), and a creamy tomato masala (again, with spices that vary regionally and preferentially).
-And second, of course, that chicken tikka masala is now a delicious, worldwide favorite among the offerings of Indian cuisine.
+First, the dish involves chicken tikka (small pieces or bits of meat) and creamy tomato masala.
+Second, chicken tikka masala is now a delicious, worldwide favorite among the wide offerings of Indian cuisine.
 Indian restaurants from North America to Asia prepare it as a feature dish, and some of the world’s top chefs offer it on their menus.

 Butter Chicken vs Chicken Tikka Masala

-Bearing a strikingly similar orange tinge, these two curries not only make for look-alikes, but are also the top contenders in the ‘most popular Indian curry’ category.
+Bearing a strikingly similar orange tinge, these two curries not only make for look-alikes but are also the top contenders in the ‘most popular Indian curry’ category.
 Moreover, the countless regional variations make it harder to tell the difference.
-Wondering what really sets these two dishes apart?
+So, what really sets these two dishes apart?

-Also, unlike chicken tikka masala, the origins of butter chicken are far from disputed.
-It is universally acknowledged that butter chicken is the invention of Kundan Lal, the founder of the famous restaurant, Moti Mahal in New Delhi, India.
+Unlike chicken tikka masala, the origins of butter chicken are far from disputed.
+It is universally acknowledged that butter chicken is the invention of Kundan Lal, the founder of the famous restaurant Moti Mahal in New Delhi, India.

 Here’s an elaborate, step-by-step recipe for making the dish.
-For the health conscious, this variation of the instant pot chicken tikka masala is ideal.
+For the health conscious, this variation of the Instant Pot chicken tikka masala is ideal.
 Sukhi’s curry sauces also work well with the Instant Pot!

 Whichever way you choose to prepare your chicken tikka masala, the result is an iconic dish that is sure to please, whether you’re eating on the go or hosting an upscale dinner party.